Continuous-Variable Quantum Key Distribution with Composable Security and Tight Error Correction Bound towards Constrained-Device Implementations: Results

 The syndrome creation, i.e., encoding process, is the less difficult part of the one-way EC with LDPC codes.
 In contrast, the decoding process is rather demanding and can be effectively handled by larger stations rather than a constrained device.
 In such an asymmetric scenario in terms of computational power, for an appropriate loss tolerance, the party operating through the constrained device is the transmitter and also the encoder during EC.
 This describes the DR protocol.
 In this setting, one can exploit the trade-off between limitations in robustness against losses with the mitigation of computational-power requirements.

-Then, one still needs to check the compatibility with storage requirements for the parity check matrix as the main aspect of the EC encoding procedure.
-In particular, the amount of leakage calculated in Eq.~\eqref{tight_bound} that achieves a specific performance in terms of secret key rate in Eqs.~\eqref{main result} can be mapped to the associated LDPC code rate in Eq.~\eqref{Rcode_ast} and, in turn, to the dimensions of the related parity-check matrices that give the associated leakage.
-Then we can predict the related storage requirements by Eq.~\eqref{mem_gen_sparse}.
+Then, one still needs to check the compatibility with storage requirements for the parity-check matrix as the main aspect of the EC encoding procedure.
+In particular, the amount of leakage calculated through Eq.~\eqref{tight_bound} that achieves a specific performance in terms of secret key rate in Eqs.~\eqref{main result} can be mapped to the associated LDPC code rate in Eq.~\eqref{Rcode_ast} and, in turn, to the dimensions of the related parity-check matrices that give the associated leakage.
+Then we can predict the related storage requirements by Eq.~\eqref{mem_gen_sparse_theo}.

-In Fig.~\ref{fig:script_db=0.02_HomDR_data}, we can see the behaviour of $M^\ast_\text{sparse}$ against the block-size.
-For specific block sizes, we have created the parity check matrices for the corresponding encoding process in EC and stored them in sparse form.
-The details of these parity check matrices are presented in Table~\ref{table:VALUE_TABLE} while, for the sake of comparison, the storage for each matrix is described by the red points in the bottom panel.
+In Fig.~\ref{fig:script_db=0.02_HomDR_data}, we can see the behaviour of $M^\ast_\text{sparse}$ against the block size.
+For specific block sizes, we have created the parity-check matrices for the corresponding encoding process in EC and stored them in sparse form.
+The details of these parity-check matrices are presented in Table~\ref{table:VALUE_TABLE} while, for the sake of comparison, the storage for each matrix is described by the red points in the bottom panel.
 We see that the results are very close to the predicted values for $M_\text{sparse}$.
 Finally, in Appendix~\ref{other_res}, we examine the behaviour of the protocols in terms of losses when one considers different values for block size, successful EC probability, and digitization.

+Based on this analysis, short-range networks of devices with a constrained EC encoding memory may support CV-QKD connections.
+This is a good starting point which with further refinements and support from technological advances can lead to constrained-device networks such as IoT, drones, wearable devices to fully support CV-QKD connections.